 The Z5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the Df has been discontinued (but can be found pre-owned on eBay).
+In contrast, the Df has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the Df from Nikon.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Df Manual (free pdf) or the online Nikon Z5 Manual.
+Further information on the features and operation of the Df and Z5 can be found, respectively, in the Nikon Df Manual (free pdf) or the online Nikon Z5 Manual.

 So what conclusions can be drawn?
 Is the Nikon Df better than the Nikon Z5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.